 Consider making a monthly contribution!
 Having a predictable income stream makes financial planning much easier.

 Thank you for your support.
 I look forward to when we can meet again, on stage, where the beauty and magic of this ancient music is best experienced.

 This project was supported, in part, by 4Culture/King County Lodging Tax

 Premiere broadcast of remastered disc Arvo Pärt (2013)

 Come hear our entire Arvo Pärt CD recording over a beautiful sunset at Joshua Tree National Park.
 Immerse your ears in the mysticism of Pärt's sound world while you witness, real time, one the most stunning sunsets on the planet.

 NEW WORLD POLYPHONY: Treasures from the Cathedral of Mexico City

 This program features sacred music from the Two Mexico City Choirbooks of 1717.
-We will perform music by composers Antonio Rodríguez Mata, Antonio de Salazar, and Miguel de Sumaya, alongside music by old world icons that had an unmistakable influence on the Mexican polyphonic style—Spanish composer Tomas Luis de Victoria and Italian composer G.P. da Palestrina.
+We will perform music by composers Antonio Rodríguez Mata, Antonio de Salazar, and Miguel de Sumaya, alongside music by old world icons that had an unmistakable influence on the Mexican polyphonic style—Tomás Luis de Victoria, Alonso Lobo, and G.P. da Palestrina.
 More information.